sixertoy/kiss-cli/README.md

 ## Customs Templates

+### All Projects of an user
+If you want to use your own templates for all of your projects:
+- Create a ```.kiss``` folder in your home directory
+- Then add your own templates files inside it

+### Single Project
 If you want to use your own templates for a single project:
-- Create a .kiss folder at the root directory of your project
+- Create a ```.kiss``` folder in the root directory of your project
-- Then add your own templates files
+- Then add your own templates files inside it

 ## Usage